koua/nix/README.md

 nix
 ===

-The place for couple useful copy-paste tutorials
+The place for some useful copy-paste tutorials